ApryseSDK/webviewer-react/README.md

 \src\utils
 ```

-In this sample project there are two components defined that use the WebViewer, `DocumentViewerProvider` and `DocumentViewerSimpleDisplay`.
-Each component defines certain features and in this project are displayed in parallel.
+The two components defined that use the WebViewer, `DocumentViewerProvider` and `DocumentViewerSimpleDisplay` define their own features and are displayed in parallel for this project.

-This approach faciliates accessing the WebViewer instance at other places of the React app.
-Simply call the instance with either of the below tags.
+The Context API components implemented in this project, faciliate accessing the WebViewer instance at other places of the React app.
+To access and declare an instance of the WebViewer, it is done with a simple call with either of the below tags.

 ```
 <DocumentViewerProvider className='documentViewerProvider'/>